 There is much that caring individuals and organizations in metro DC can do to help bridge the divide between these two groups, but it takes vision, collaborative planning, and follow-through.
 It also takes a pipeline.
 Committed groups already build steel and plastic pipelines to deliver oil and gas to homes and businesses across the world.
 So can they build social pipelines that nurture, in coordinating ways, caring global citizens from kindergarten to after-school, weekend and summer youth and family programs, to internships and volunteer opportunities, to higher education programs and apprenticeships, to jobs and careers in world affairs.

 This is what we propose.
 We are Learning Life, an educational nonprofit based in Ward 8 of Washington DC.
 Our flagship program, the Citizen Diplomacy Initiative (CDI), engages lower-income Ward 8 families in live dialogues and project collaborations with lower-income families in other nations to help democratize diplomacy, and nurture more caring and capable global citizens.
 We are small but innovative.
-We know that nurturing caring global citizens is not easy, but committed groups can transform people, cities and the world.
-It takes more than one organization though.
-It takes a city.
+We know we can achieve more in partnership with like-minded metro DC international organizations.
+We know that transforming the lives of lower-income youth is not easy, but committed groups working together in the long-term can transform people, cities and the world.

 We are currently connecting with stakeholders to gather input toward the making of a plan for a DC World Affairs Pipeline.
 To discuss further, please contact us at firstname.lastname@example.org.